alessio-proietti/2022-IN490-exam/README.md

 ## Playing around with a small non-trivial demo
 ### Envelope Encryption

 Envelope Encryption is a a cryptographic scheme in which a TTP hosts a hardened keyring with a master key (CMK) inside.
 What problem is Envelope Encryption supposed to solve?

-A client wants to do encryption and decryption of data but doesn't want to persiste a secret key.
+A client wants to do encryption and decryption of data but doesn't want to persist a secret data key.

 The procol tries to satisfy request for encryption without storing keys.

 It goes like this: The Server (the TTP) generate a fresh data key on behalf of the client and send it together with an encrypted copy over a secure authenticated channel.
-The client now encrypts his data and makes a tuple out of data and corresponding encrypted data key and discard(!) the plaintext data key.The clients now stores the tuple.
+The client encrypts its data and makes a tuple out of data and corresponding encrypted data key and discard(!) the plaintext data key.
+The clients stores the tuple.

-Later on, when client needs to decrypt data it calls the Server sending over a secure authenticad channel the encrypted key, the Server responds sending back the plaintext version.
-Client now decrypts then discard the plaintext version of the secret key.
+Later on, when client needs to decrypt data it calls the Server and sends over a secure authenticad channel the encrypted key, the Server responds sending back the plaintext version.
+Client now decrypts then discard the plaintext version of the secret data key.

 I will not discuss how flawed can be Envelope encryption, I want only to let you know I assembled a small demo built on rusty-demo importing the Rust `dryoc` cryptographic crate, it worked.

-Maybe in the future it can be made possible to have a networked Envelope Encryption server up and running based on rusty hermit Unikernel; could be interested because unikernels fit for a transient complex object which does heavy encryption/decryption efficiently and safely before fading away.
+In the future it can be made possible to have a networked Envelope Encryption server up and running based on rusty hermit Unikernel.
+Such a development could be interesting because Unikernels certainly fit for a transient complex object which does heavy encryption/decryption efficiently and safely before fading away.

 Here the author's take on Envelope Encryption based on rusty-demo: https://github.com/alessio-proietti/envelope-encryption-rusty-demo.

-For references, here https://enlear.academy/envelope-encryption-in-aws-d1a03eeed7c  a blog post to review how Envelope Encryption can be built on top of AWS KMS.
+For references, here a blog post to review how Envelope Encryption can be built on top of AWS KMS https://enlear.academy/envelope-encryption-in-aws-d1a03eeed7c.

 ## Conclusions

 RustyHermit is definitely too young and quite unstable framework for production yet it is promising.
-Should be noted that Unikernel working PoC would be welcomed in the HPC space.
+It should be noted that Unikernel working PoC would be welcomed in the HPC space.

 A final remark, Unikernels are not a _Panacea_ and nothing is.
 They are not bound to completely outperform Containers and the best outcome of Unikernels research is, perhaps, a contamination and a (eventually) merge of Containers and Unikernels best intuitions: _Less is more_.